-This year Sikhs worldwide will be celebrating the 3nd Annual worldwide Sikh Vatavaran Diwas (environment day) celebrations the week of March 14th, 2013.
+In 2014, Sikhs worldwide will be celebrating the 4th annual worldwide Sikh Vatavaran Diwas (Sikh Environment day) during the week of March 14th.
 This day marks the New Year in the Sikh calendar and the Gurgaddi Diwas of Sri Guru Har Rai Ji, who is remembered in Sikh history for his deep sensitivity to nature and its preservation.

 By joining in, Sikhs across the world will share what the environment means to them, and raise awareness about the state of ecology across their spiritual homeland, Punjab.

 Major Sikh bodies, including the Shiromani Gurudwara Prabandhak Committee will send messages throughout Punjab inviting all Gurdwaras to participate.
 Celebrations will also take place at Anandpur Sahib and hundreds of schools throughout Punjab.

 This is the fourth annual celebration planned by EcoSikh, an organization that was created as the Sikh community’s contribution to the 2009 Plans for Generational Change project, initiated by the Alliance of Religions and Conservation (ARC) with the United Nations Development Programme (UNDP) .
 The project works with the major world religions on long-term plans to improve their relationship with the environment.

 Gurdwaras and other participating bodies and organizations will also receive a compilation of selected shabads on the environment along with the Sikh Environment Day (Vatavaran Diwas) toolkit so that they can participate fully and actively in the March 14th celebrations.
 Everyone is encouraged to register as early as possible through an online form on the EcoSikh website.